Corastilan/HeartDiseaseAnalysis/README.md

 **Quick note on the PowerPoint**: The attached PowerPoint file involved a significant amount of storytelling.
 My presentation was vocal, transitioning between technical and non-technical jargon related to medicine and mathematics.
 The slides are not filled with as much information because much of it was presented verbally.
 I apologize if they appear confusing.

-**Note**: ***I am not a mathematics student***, at the time of writing I am an undergraduate Computer Science student with a focus on data science during my leisure time.
-I anticipate a degree in Applied Mathematics in the Spring of 2028.
-Hence, many of the models lack precision.
+**Note**: ***I am not a mathematics student***, at the time of writing I am an undergraduate Computer Science student with a focus on data science during my leisure time,